 Pain Ball to the Lats

 Lie down, lift your arm up and place the pain ball in your lats area.
 Move the pain ball around in the lat area because this is where hidden tension builds.
 This hidden tension has a negative impact on your hip, knee, back and shoulder because of your your body position on a long plane ride.

 Pain Ball to the Lats

 If you need help to survive a long-haul flight, give those four pain ball exercises a go.
 You can bring the pain ball with you in your luggage or your carry-on baggage.
-Quickly go through the exercises to help loosen up your muscles, bounce out your muscles, prevent injuries and feel better.
+Quickly go through the exercises to help loosen up your muscles, balance out your muscles, prevent injuries and feel better.

 If you are looking for a workout routine that will help you speed up recovery, reach your fitness goals faster and rapidly hit your peak, then click here to check out the Recovery Workouts program.

-No. 3 - Being on a plane makes your mid-back area stiff from sitting too long.
-When you are arching over the ball, you are moving from sitting (where your black is flexed) into extension arching.